rhaifa/co-snake/README.md

 Important: Every time a power up of the same type is taken, the duration of the old powerup is prolonged.<br/>
 Example: if a snake has 'Double Score' power up that will last 1 second, and then he eats 'Double Score' powerup (that for this example will last 8 seconds), then the old 'Double Score' power up will last also 8 seconds (instead of 1)<br/>
+A possible strategy is to stock up 'Double Score' power ups and get a huge score duplication bonus

 <b>Multiplayer</b><br />